Ammar-Alnagar/cronnx/docs/01_foundation.md

 ## 1. Phase Introduction

 In this first phase, we lay the groundwork for our production-grade inference engine.
-Before worrying about async connectons, batching, or Kubernetes, we must ensure our core inference logic is robust, type-safe, and efficient.
+Before worrying about async connections, batching, or Kubernetes, we must ensure our core inference logic is robust, type-safe, and efficient.

 We will build a synchronous command-line application that: